dougrosman/cvml-sp21/class_documents/syllabus.md

 #### **Location**
 Fully online | Zoom Link: https://saic-edu.zoom.us/my/dougrosman?pwd=MXFXZDJ3NlBHMFBpMHZQUUF5Ull2UT09

+#### **Office Hours**
+Office hours will be scheduled each week.
+The day will announced at the beginning of each week (the day will likely alternate between Fridays and Saturdays)

+#### **Contacting me**
+The best way to contact me is through the class Slack Channel (more on that below).
+You can also email me at drosman@saic.edu, or send me a message through Canvas

 #### **Course Content**
 * Class GitHub Repository: [https://github.com/dougrosman/cvml-sp21](https://github.com/dougrosman/cvml-sp21)
 * Class website: [https://dougrosman.github.io/cvml-sp21/](https://dougrosman.github.io/cvml-sp21/)